 You may need to try out different razors until you find the one that works best for you.
 Electric shavers may work fine for many people but if you’re prone to dandruff, then you might want to avoid them.

 A double-edged safety razor is an excellent tool for shaving.
 However, if you’re new at it, be careful when using them.
-You should learn how to use a cartridge razor before trying to shave your head.
+It would be best to learn how to use a cartridge razor before shaving your head.

 The best shaving blade is one with a pivoted ball-head.
 Having a pivoted ball-headed blade allows you to shave your head without having to go over the same spots repeatedly.